Submitting the FAFSA

-To receive most types of financial aid—including federal, state, and institutional grants, loans, and work-study eligibility—you must complete the
+To receive most types of financial aid—including federal, state, and institutional grants, loans, and work-study eligibility—you must complete the online

 Free Application for Federal Student Aid (FAFSA).
 If you are not sure if you are eligible to submit the FAFSA, visit

 College for all Texans website for more information.

 The FAFSA is available beginning October 1 for the following school year and must be submitted to the University each year.
 The priority deadline that UHD would like for students to meet is April 1.
 Meeting the priority deadline gives you the best chance at being eligible for grant funding that is available on a first come, first served basis.
 If you do not meet the April 1 deadline, you can still submit the application.

 How to File

 The FAFSA is an electronic application that is submitted online through